elizabethhillman/taskManager/Specification.md

 \## Primary Sequence

-1. Log in
-2. Create, edit, or reorder tasks
-3. Log out
+1. User chooses the task they want to edit
+2. Select the trigger
+3. Change the task
+4. Save changes

 \## Primary Postconditions